jamie-davis/ConsoleTools/LibraryDocumentation/parsingconventions.md

 Options are one or more alphanumeric characters preceded by a forward slash.
 Plus and minus are also allowed (for an example of a '+' see the robocopy /A option).
 Some options require an argument which must be part of the same token separated from the option by a colon (e.g. /PERSISTENT:YES).

 ### ```CustomConventions```
+It is possible to define your own custom conventions, but it is needlessly complicated and the feature is not ready for prime time yet.
+If you do play with it, be aware that there is no guarantee that it will continue to work in future releases.